HEOA Peer-to-Peer File Sharing Requirements

 The college views education as the most important element in combating illegal sharing of copyrighted materials.
 The following methods inform the college community about the law and Carroll's response to copyright infringement claims.

-- Before using college computing resources, all users must abide by the Standards for Acceptable Use of Information Systems and the Internet.
+- Before using college computing resources, all users must abide by the Acceptable Use Policy - Technology Resources.
 In addition, all employees must abide by the Electronic Communications Policy.

 - Technology staffs, including student workers, are trained on the college's copyright position.
 Student workers provide an important channel for communicating with the student community.